Contrastive Consolidation of Top-Down Modulations Achieves Sparsely Supervised Continual Learning: Experiments

-\paragraph{Semi-supervised continual representation learning.} In Table~\ref{tab:sscrl}, we present the final all-vs-all CIFAR-100 accuracy in the class-incremental setup, using the same $5$ session split as in~\citet{fini_self-supervised_2022}.
-We present results from literature~\citep{fini_self-supervised_2022,cha2024regularizing} in gray, although their studies were performed under different conditions (Table~\ref{tab:methoddiff}).
-Notably, our setup shows a considerably smaller performance difference between conventional Barlow Twins (Table~\ref{tab:sscrl},~\lvi) and the state-of-the-art unsupervised algorithm (Table~\ref{tab:sscrl},~\lvi+\lpnr).
-We attribute this to our choice of a transformer-based architecture, which has been shown empirically to be more robust to forgetting~\citep{mirzadeh_architecture_2022}.
+\paragraph{Semi-supervised continual representation learning.} In Table~\ref{tab:sscrl}, we present the all-vs-all linear readout accuracies on the CIFAR-100 and ImageNet-100 datasets after class-incremental learning.
 As previously reported~\citep{marczak_revisiting_2024}, continual supervised learning outperforms self-supervised learning if all labels are observable, while purely supervised methods significantly degrade with only 10\% of labels or fewer.
-Clearly, a combination of both supervision and self-supervision proves most performant in this setup, as $\lvi+\lsi+\lsc$ significantly outperforms the state-of-the-art unsupervised algorithm ($\lvi + \lpnr$).
+Clearly, a combination of both supervision and self-supervision proves most performant in this setup, as $\lvi+\lsc$ significantly outperforms the state-of-the-art unsupervised algorithm ($\lvi + \lpnr$).
 While \textit{state invariance} is helpful, most of the improvement stems from the additional supervision ($\lvi+\lsc$).
 In the fully labeled scenario, $\lvi+\lmi$ improves over $\lvi+\lsi$, yet underperforms $\lvi+\lsc$.
 This changes as we move towards label-sparse scenarios, where \lmi\ consistently outperforms \lsc.
 Interestingly, \lmi\ is not orthogonal to \lsi, as their combination results in the strongest performances in label-sparse scenarios.